-- 6.7.2 Records of the seafarers' daily hours of work or of their daily hours of rest, shall be maintained on board the ship in the form of a schedule of hours of work or hours of rest and watch schedule. - In respect to the national legislation, the limits on hours of work or rest shall be as follows: - 1) maximum hours of work shall not exceed: - 14 hours in any 24-hour period; and - 72 hours in any seven-day period; or - 2) minimum hours of rest shall not be less than: - ten hours in any 24-hour period; and - 77 hours in any seven-day period.
 Hours of rest may be divided into no more than two periods, one of which shall be at least six hours in length, and the interval between the consecutive periods of rest shall not exceed 14 hours.
-Musters, fire-fighting and lifeboat drills, and drills prescribed by national legislation and by international instruments, shall be conducted beyond working hours in a manner that minimizes the disturbance of rest periods and does not induce fatigue. - 6.7.3 At sea and in port the following provisions shall apply to all young seafarers under the age of 18: - 1) working hours shall not exceed eight hours per day and 40 hours per week and overtime shall be worked only where unavoidable for safety reasons; - 2) Sufficient time shall be allowed for all meals, and a break of at least one hour for the main meal of the day shall be assured. - 3) A 15-minute rest period as soon as possible following each two hours of continuous work shall be allowed. - 6.7.4 Exceptionally, the above provisions need not be applied if: - 1) they are impracticable for young seafarers in the deck, engine room and catering departments assigned to watchkeeping duties or working on a rostered shift-work system;
+Musters, fire-fighting and lifeboat drills, and drills prescribed by national legislation and by international instruments, shall be conducted beyond working hours in a manner that minimizes the disturbance of rest periods and does not induce fatigue.

+- 3.7.3 At sea and in port the following provisions shall apply to all young seafarers under the age of 18: - .1 working hours shall not exceed eight hours per day and 40 hours per week and overtime shall be worked only where unavoidable for safety reasons; - .2 sufficient time shall be allowed for all meals, and a break of at least one hour for the main meal of the day shall be assured; - .3 a 15-minute rest period as soon as possible following each two hours of continuous work shall be allowed. - 3.7.4 Exceptionally, the above provisions need not be applied if: - .1 they are impracticable for young seafarers in the deck, engine room and catering departments assigned to watchkeeping duties or working on a rostered shift-work system; - .2 effective training of young seafarers in accordance with established programmes and schedules would be impaired.
-Guidelines on Implementation and Application of the Provisions of the Maritime Labour Convention, 2006

-2) Effective training of young seafarers in accordance with established programmes and schedules would be impaired.

 Such exceptional situations shall be recorded, with reasons, and signed by the master.

-All stated provisions do not exempt young seafarers from the general obligation on all seafarers to work during any emergency.

-- 6.7.5 To prove compliance with this Standard of the MLC, 2006, the shipowner shall demonstrate to the ILO inspector that: - records of seafarers' hours of work are maintained both in the working language(s) of the ship and in English for each seafarer's position in accordance with the working arrangements, and indicate the hours of work or hours rest; - 2) records in the deck and engine room logbooks correspond to the records of seafarers' hours of work; - 3) schedule of hours of work and hours of rest is in compliance with the national legislation; - 4) there are no facts of seafarers' fatigue showing symptoms such as lack of concentration, irrelevant and inconsistent replies to questions, yawning and slow reaction times, etc. - 6.7.6 Examples of deficiencies: - 1) there are no approved table of shipboard working arrangements posted in an easily accessible place to all seafarers on the ship; - 2) records of work or rest are not available or not updated; - 3) records of work or rest are not in the working language(s) of the ship and not in English. - 6.7.7 Examples of serious deficiencies: - 1) hours of work on board ship exceed the limits established by the national legislation; - 2) hours of rest of seafarers are less than the limits established by the national legislation;
+All stated provisions do not exempt young seafarers from the general obligation on all seafarers to work during any emergency. - 3.7.5 To prove compliance with this Standard of the MLC, 2006, the shipowner shall demonstrate to the ILO inspector that: - .1 records of seafarers' hours of work are maintained both in the working language(s) of the ship and in English for each seafarer's position in accordance with the working arrangements, and indicate the hours of work or hours rest; - .2 records in the deck and engine room logbooks correspond to the records of seafarers' hours of work; - .3 schedule of hours of work and hours of rest is in compliance with the national legislation;

+- .4 there are no facts of seafarers' fatigue showing symptoms such as lack of concentration, irrelevant and inconsistent replies to questions, yawning and slow reaction times, etc. - 3.7.6 Examples of deficiencies: - .1 there are no approved table of shipboard working arrangements posted in an easily accessible place to all seafarers on the ship; - 2 records of work or rest are not available or not updated; - .3 records of work or rest are not in the working language(s) of the ship and not in English. - 3.7.7 Examples of serious deficiencies: - .1 hours of work on board ship exceed the limits established by the national legislation; - .2 hours of rest of seafarers are less than the limits established by the national legislation.

-6.8 Standard A2.4 - Entitlement to leave
+3.8 STANDARD A2.4 - ENTAITLEMENT TO LEAVE